 “I have told you that no matter what you want to do, the first thing is to put consciousness in the cells of your hand.
 If you want to play, if you want to work, if you want to do anything at all with your hand, unless you push consciousness into the cells of your hand you will never do anything good—how many times have I told you that?
 And this is felt.
 You feel it.
-You can acquire it.
-All sorts of exercises may be done to make the hand conscious and there comes a moment when it becomes so conscious that you can leave it to do things; it does them by itself without your little mind having to intervene.”~ CWM, Vol. 4, p.
+You can acquire it.~ CWM, Vol. 4, p.
 403

 Guiding the Ashram Artists

 The Mother gave her help and encouragement to a number of people in the Ashram who wished to draw and paint, both beginners and trained artists.